8VSB

 8VSB is the modulation method used for broadcast in the ATSC digital television standard.
 ATSC and 8VSB modulation is used primarily in North America; in contrast, the DVB-T standard uses COFDM.

 A modulation method specifies how the radio signal fluctuates to convey information.
 ATSC and DVB-T specify the modulation used for over-the-air digital television; by comparison, QAM is the modulation method used for cable.
 The specifications for a cable-ready television, then, might state that it supports 8VSB (for broadcast TV) and QAM (for cable TV).

 8VSB is an 8-level vestigial sideband modulation.
 In essence, it converts a binary stream into an octal representation by amplitude-shift keying a sinusoidal carrier to one of eight levels.
+You could think of this modulation scheme as 8-ary Pulse-code modulation followed by Amplitude modulation followed by the partial suppression of the lower sideband.
 8VSB is capable of transmitting three bits (2^{3}=8) per symbol; in ATSC, each symbol includes two bits from the MPEG transport stream which are trellis modulated to produce a three-bit figure.
 The resulting signal is then band-pass filtered with a Nyquist filter to remove redundancies in the side lobes, and then shifted up to the broadcast frequency.